iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Always buzzing, and very disturbing<br> :date: __2021-02-06 02:11:23__

 > App doesn't work.
 I have received 7 different verification codes and called MDH about a dozen times now.
 None of the codes worked.
 I have tried on two different phones, but I haven't ever got it to work on either.
 I have zero confidence that this app actually does anything at all.<br> :date: __2021-01-31 20:11:44__

-> It's an app that will track YOU even when it's off.
-Supreme Court ruled that they cannot track you without a Search Warrant.
-This popped up on my new phone...unrequested!<br> :date: __2021-01-28 06:07:15__